cscart/docs/user_guide/users/customers/force_login.rst

 .. important::

-    Now customers will not be able to check out without registering.
+    Now customers will not be able to check out without registering or logging in.
 They will be offered to fill in the **User account info** on the **Checkout page**.

 .. image:: img/force_login.png
     :align: center